Tokyo Narita International Airport

 A free shuttle bus connects the two terminals.

-The facilities at New Tokyo Airport are extensive and include shops (including duty-free), banks, ATMs, currency exchange bureaux, massage, baby changing areas, a pet hotel, beauty salons and left luggage.
-A variety of restaurants catering for Japanese, Chinese and Western tastes are available, including a new revolving Sushi Bar.
+The facilities at Narita Airport are extensive and include shops (including duty-free), banks, ATMs, currency exchange bureaux, massage services, baby changing areas, a pet hotel, beauty salons and left luggage.
+A variety of restaurants catering for Japanese, Chinese and Western tastes are available.
 Both terminals have shower facilities and Day Rooms (bedrooms which can be hired by the hour).
-There are Internet cafes situated throughout the airport, as well as wireless Internet.

 Terminal 1 parking is in P1 and P5, while Terminal 2 parking is in P2 and P3.
-Parking at Tokyo Narita International Airport starts at ¥400 per hour and ¥1,500 per day for P3 and P5, and ¥500 per hour and ¥2,000 per day for P1 and P2.
+Parking at Tokyo Narita International Airport starts at ¥210 per 30 minutes for the first three and a half hours, with a flat rate of ¥2060 for anything between three and a half and 24 hours.

 Flights to Tokyo Narita International Airport are available via a number of airlines, including All Nipon Airways, Aeroflot, Aeromexico, Qatar Airways, Air Canada, Air China, Delta Airlines, Egypt Air, Air France, Air India, Swiss International Airlines, Air New Zealand, Turkish Airlines, United Airlines, Alitalia, American Airlines, ANA, Asiana Airlines, Austrian Airlines, China Airlines, Continental Airlines, Emirates, Finnair, Hong Kong Airlines, Iran Airlines, Japan Airlines, KLM, British Airways, Cathay Pacific, Lufthansa, Qantas, Singapore Airlines, Vietnam Airlines and Virgin Atlantic Airways.